bradleesand/cppgm-pa6/README.md

 When you are parsing an expression involving the non-bracket form of `OP_GT` or `ST_RSHIFT_1/ST_RSHIFT_2` (ie right shift and greater than) and the current bracket type is angle brackets, refuse to match those operators, because they are reserved for use by `close-angle-bracket`

 Note that it is possible to parse in a much more efficient way (with much better prediction) than the way that `recog-ref` does.
 This can be achieved by combining certain similar production prefixes together, effectively doing some localized bottom up parsing.
-Better performance can also be realized through earlier detection using the lookahead.
+Better performance can also be realized through earlier detection using the lookahead, combining expression parsing with a precedence table as mentioned in PA3, and many other things.
 However for this assignment we are mainly concerned with recognizing the correct unambiguous parse of the translation unit.
-Once correct, and regression testing is in place, you can add these optimizations incrementally.
+Once correct, and regression testing is in place, you can always add these optimizations incrementally later.

 ### `--trace` flag (optional)